sagacic-tim/Pet-Tracker/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+This is be part of the Pet Tracker API setup.

 Things you may want to cover:

 * Ruby version